Makes 8 rollsIngredients:

 Sushi masters pour vinegar directly onto their rice.
 However, there is a fine line between delicious rice and vinegary awfulness.
 Avoid the risk all together by pouring the rice wine vinegar into a bowl with 8 tablespoons of

 water and the other tablespoon of sugar.
-When it comes time to roll, you'll be able to flavor your rice "by hand" (literally!).
+When it comes time to roll, you'll be able to flavor your rice "by hand" (literally!).3.
+Nori time!

 Now is when things get fun and sticky.
 Dip your hands in the vinegar and place two handfuls of rice along one edge of the nori.
 Using your thumbs, push the rice toward the other edge until the sheet is thinly covered.
-You may need more rice to fill in the holes.
+You may need more rice to fill in the holes.5.
+Fill 'er up:

 Wrap the mat around the sushi and apply gentle pressure to force the roll together.
-You can pick the mat off the table if you want.
+You can pick the mat off the table if you want.8.
+Pretty it up: